 What are the database options in Java when an application calls for the highest possible responsiveness?

-eXtremeDB JNI -- eXtremeDB's Java Native Interface uses the Java language (Java class definitions) to define the database schema.
+eXtremeDB JNI — The Java Native Interface to eXtremeDB uses the Java language (Java class definitions) to define the database schema.
 Since it relies on the programming language’s own syntax, there is (by definition) no impedance mismatch.
 Database sorting, retrieval and storage take place in fast, compiled C code rather than Java.